accel-sim/accel-sim-framework/util/tracer_nvbit/README.md

     # compile the tools
     ./make
     ```
-* To generate traces for benchamrk suite, run the following command:
+* To generate traces for benchamark suite, run the following command:
     ```bash
     # example: to run the tracer on hardware device 0 for rodinia workloads
     ./run_hw_trace.py -B rodinia-3.1 -D 0